laoluadewoye/Python-Projects/SKLearn-Overlay/ReadMe.md

-A better description will come with time.

-For now though, here are the basic ways to use the program.
+## Installation Instructions ##

 Download the SKLO folder in your desired location.

 Ensure you have Python 3 installed, along with SKLearn, MatPlotLib, Pandas, and Numpy.
+Full List of needed libraries in instruction document.

 Ensure that the folder you wish to save results in is created beforehand.